-2. Expert Applying the Law to the Facts.
+B. EXPERT APPLYING THE LAW TO THE FACTS.
 While it is generally improper for an expert to testify on a question of pure law, experts can apply the given law to particular facts and arrive at opinions based on that analysis.